Setting up OpenWrt on the DSL-AC68U for 1 Gig speeds

 Performance tuning

 With the configuration above, OpenWrt achieves about 360Mbps download.
 This might be fine for many use cases, but we can do better.
-There are two tricks: software flow offloading, and increasing the CPU clock speed.
-These two can enable us to reach speeds of over 900Mbps!
+Two tricks - software flow offloading and increasing the CPU clock speed - take us to over 900Mbps!

 Software flow offloading